Tax Avoidance and DuPont Measures of Future Performance

 Adobe Acrobat PDF

 Katz, Sharon, Urooj Khan, and Andy Schmidt.
-"Tax aggressiveness, current profitability components, and future profitability."
-Columbia Business School, 2013.
+"Tax Avoidance and DuPont Measures of Future Performance."
+Columbia Business School, 2015.